istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

  consideration.
 Istio adds an auth and mixer filter to the proxy.
 Every additional filter adds to the path length inside the proxy and affects latency.

-Istio proxy collects raw telemetry data after the response is sent back to the client.
+Istio proxy collects raw telemetry data after a response is sent back to the client.
 Time spent collecting raw telemetry for a request does not contribute to the total time taken to complete that request.
-However, since the worker thread is busy doing this work, it will not start work on the next request immediately.
+However, since the worker is busy doing this work, it will not start work on the next request immediately.
 This adds to the queue wait time of the next request affecting average and tail latencies.
 The actual tail latency depends on the traffic pattern.

-Inside the mesh, a request traverses the client side proxy and then the server side proxy.
+Inside the mesh, a request traverses the client-side proxy and then the server-side proxy.
 Two proxies on the data path add about `10ms` to the p99 latency at `1k rps`.
+ The server-side proxy alone adds `6ms` to the p99 latency.

 ### CPU and memory